sinasalimipour/Tools/mRemoteNG/readme.md

 # 📁 mRemoteNG Folder Structure

-a powershell to crate this Structure in mRemoteNG
+a powershell to create this Structure in mRemoteNG

 ## CSV